Joao4569/farm_fresh/README.md

  - Finally the item gets added to the cart or the quantity gets updated if it already exists and then the variable in the session gets overwritten with the updated  version.

-### Templates
+## Templates

 All templates folders for apps were created with inner directories matching the apps names to make sure that django knows which app these templates belong to, in case any of them end up having the same names as other templates.

-#### Allauth templates
+### Allauth templates

 All allauth templates were copied and stored in a unique directory within the project level templates directory in order to store and customise all the required allauth templates for Farm Fresh.

-#### Base Template
+### Base Template

+This will act as the main base from which most other templates will be based on, containing the main generic content and styling for Farm Fresh.
 Recommended best practises taken from Boutique Ado walkthrough project.

+Contains the following:

-Seperate blocks were created so that I can extend this template later on and replace segments of it as needed.
+  - Seperate blocks were created so that I can extend this template later on and replace segments of it as needed.
   - I incorporated the use of a `http-equiv` meta tag to allow the support of older Internet Explorer versions and eliminate validation errors when validating our HTML.
-- Contains all the relevant script tags needed to run Bootstrap version 4.6.
+  - All the relevant script tags needed to run Bootstrap version 4.6.
-- Contains all the secmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
+  - All the secmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
+  - Link to it's CSS file for styling.
-- Contains the sites main header with logo, search bar, user related links and the link to the shopping cart.
+  - The sites main header with logo, search bar, user related links and the link to the shopping cart.
+  - The delivery banner and navigation bar structure.
+  - Code for displaying messages from Django by means of [toasts](#toasts).

-#### Includes
+### Includes

 This is commonly found in larger web projects, this gives us a place where we can create small HTML snippets and then include them in the base template using Django.

-#### Mobile Top Header
+### Mobile Top Header

+This include will act as the top header for smaller mobile devices that access the site.

-The list items here are almost identical to the ones that exist in the header in base.html except for a few key things:
+The list items used here are almost identical to the ones that exist in the header in `base.html` except for a few key things:
  - First you'll notice that the links in them each use the d-block and the d-lg none classes from bootstrap.
 This way they'll be hidden on large screens where      instead they'll show up in the top portion of the header.
  - Secondly the search form is now in a drop-down menu, instead of creating a list of links like I did for the My Account drop-down, I put a form in it instead.

+Contains the following:

+  - Button for accessing the search bar.
+  - Button for opening my account menu dropdown menu.
+  - Button for access to the shopping cart displaying it's current value.

 All of this makes sure that the top portion of the navbar which is separate from the main navigation will display cleanly on mobile and give the user a much better UX.

+### Main Navigation

+This include will act as the main navigation of each page of Farm Fresh.

+Contains the following:

+  - The all products navigation dropdown menu.
+  - The fruit and veg navigation dropdown menu.
+  - The milk and eggs navigation dropdown menu.
+  - The pantry navigation dropdown menu.
+  - The special offers navigation dropdown menu.

-#### Products Template
+### Products Template

-#### Product Detail Template
+### Product Detail Template

 - CSRF Token used in form in order to take advantage of Django's cross-site request forgery protection.
 As a security precaution without this token Django won't allow you to submit the form.

-#### Toasts
+### Toasts

 # Features Left To Implement